farhanhalai30/farhanhalai30/README.md

 **About Me**

-- I am a Frontend Engineer.
+- I am a Senior Frontend Engineer.
 - A **consistent learner** with a knack for exploring new things.
 - Appreciates **neat and clean design** with more finite and granular user interactions.
 - I like to work on projects that are challenging in terms of both - **logic** and **creativity**.